kevin7400/Kevin-finalproject/README.md

 The multitask model learns shared representations for both return prediction and direction classification, potentially improving both tasks through joint learning.

-> **Note**: By default, the pipeline uses previously saved tuned parameters from `data/tuning/best_params.json`.
-If no tuned parameters exist, it falls back to defaults.
-Run `python main.py --tune` once to generate optimized parameters.
+> **Important**: You must run `python main.py --tune` once before running `python main.py`.
+The tuning step generates optimized hyperparameters saved to `data/tuning/best_params.json`, which are required for the full evaluation.

 This will: